 Successful salespeople have mastered the art of building and delivering a compelling business case.
-A business case is a document or a presentation that explains and compares the benefits and risks involved in proceeding with an opportunity or recommendation.
+A business case is a document or a presentation that explains and compares the benefits and risks of proceeding with an opportunity or recommendation.
 It compares the risks and benefits of the proposal with other options alternatives, one of which may not do anything at all.
 A strong business case makes a compelling argument for implementation.

 There are many benefits to preparing and delivering a business case for your prospects and customers.
 Here are a few: